 Language files allow translation between different world languages, as well as modification of text elements to suit a client’s specific preference.

-OptiCash language files come in two categories: The base language file provided with installable WAR file, and “custom” language files meant to include client defined text elements.
-The first is located in <application-path>/WEB-INF/lib/opticash-xxxxxxx.jar archive, and the second in <application-path>/WEB-INF/classes directory.
-Any given text element will be displayed from the “custom” language file if possible, and then if not in “custom” then the base language file is used.
+OptiCash language files come in two categories: The base language file provided with an installable WAR file, and “custom” language files meant to include client-defined text elements.
+The first is located in <application-path>/WEB-INF/lib/opticash-xxxxxxx.jar archive, and the second is in <application-path>/WEB-INF/classes directory.
+Any given text element will be displayed from the “custom” language file if possible, and if not in “custom” then the base language file is used.

 For instance, if you want to change the word "recommendation" to the word "suggestion" in English, open the following file with a text editor: “transoft_opticash_LanguageSet_English.properties”.
 Search for the specific desired occurrence, or all occurrences, and replace with “suggestion”.
 Then copy the changed element(s) to file <application-path>/WEB-INF/classes/ transoft_opticash_LanguageSet_English_custom.properties .
 Save that file, then restart the OptiCash application.